snowtimber/TerraformAWSCloudDemo/README.md

 # TerraformAWSCloudSeed

-This repo can create a "seed" or "bootstrapped" AWS Terraform Environement:
+This repo can create a "seed" or "bootstrapped" AWS Terraform Environment:

 Terraform requires a state file (to store the state) and a lock file to store the lock status.
 To have a completely cloud based environment, these need to be stored with a cloud provider, in our case within an AWS s3 bucket for the state file and a dynamo db table for the lock status.